MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-prepare-datasets-for-automl-images.md

 ---

-If you already have your data in an existing datastore, to create a data asset out of it, provide the path to the data in the datastore, instead of the path of your local machine.
+If you already have your data in an existing datastore, you can create a data asset out of it.
+Provide the path to the data in the datastore instead of the path of your local machine.
 Update [the preceding code](#use-prelabeled-training-data-from-local-machine) with the following snippet.

 # [Azure CLI](#tab/cli)
 [!INCLUDE [cli v2](includes/machine-learning-cli-v2.md)]